The Chart for Alibaba Group Holding Limited (BABA) Is Flashing Mixed Signals

 Sponsored

-The average price from analysts is $1716.48.
+The average price from analysts is $1685.78, which is $107.64 above the current price.
 BABA currently public float of 2.00B and currently shorts hold a 2.47% ratio of that float.
-Today, the average trading volume of BABA was 22.47M shares.
+Today, the average trading volume of BABA was 23.26M shares.

 BABA’s Market Performance